Detention Victims Have Rights: Inmate Neglect and Abuse

 - At the Chesterfield County jail, two people died since 2006.
 This includes one suicide.

 - At Pamunkey Regional Jail, two inmates have died since 2006.
-One of the two deaths was suicide by hanging.
+One of the two deaths was suicide.

 Neglect and abuse happen for many reasons.
 One reason is that many prison systems are now privately run.
 This means that profits have a direct and negative correlation with care — the less money spent on inmate health care, the more profit a prison facility makes.
 This “less is more” reality incentivizes prison companies to cut corners, staff, and medical assistance at the expense of inmate safety and well-being.